hwceong-edu/basic-react-app/readme.md

 ### Other useful information
 - `npm run build` will create a production build in dist/
-- Webpack is only configured with `babel-loader` add more loaders by configuring webpack config as need
+- Webpack is only configured with `babel-loader` add more loaders by configuring webpack config as needed

 Have fun!
 I wish future me the best of luck with your next project. ;)